taibuharoub/webpack-5/README.md

   </a>
 </p>

-> Webpack integrations, features and configurations, intergrating webpack into our JavaScript applications
+> Webpack integrations, features and configurations, intergrating webpack into your JavaScript applications

 ### 🏠 [Homepage](https://github.com/taibuharoub/webpack-5#readme)